samsquire/ideas4/README.md

 # 121. Spreadgrid

-# 122. Unresolved issues
+# 122. Avenues of research

  * Upgrading a database is very difficult to do without downtime.
 I feel any new database or general software should try and solve this core problem.
  * Decoupling release and deployment.
 Zero downtime deployments are easy with PHP but very difficult with software that runs endlessly, as a server.
+How do you atomically update a system without downtime?
  * Android Google Chrome edit performance on textareas lags the larger the document gets.
 I edit this document on my phone most of the time.
+ * Fraud prevention

 # 123. Plain English pointer types